 And when Sherry scoured her inspiration folders (she’s been pinning and tearing beach houses out of magazines for years), she realized light gray/tan houses were some of her favorites – and they still felt plenty beachy.
-Especially with all the colorful planters and furniture that can be layered into those pictures (don’t forget that staged colorful bike out front!).
+Especially with all the colorful planters and furniture that can be layered in (don’t forget that staged colorful bike out front!).

 In addition to Pinterest, we also looked around Cape Charles itself for what stuck out to us.
 As much as there are lots of colorful houses, the soft neutral houses with crisp white trim certainly felt at home near the water too.
 Our minds swirled around neutral colors like this for a while.
 Partly, I’m sure, because it’s a pretty “safe” choice – which isn’t always a bad thing.
 Heck, safe can also mean classic and relaxed (and not “that one all the neighbors hate because it’s crazy!”), right?
 Maybe we didn’t need to be too in-your-face with color after all?
 Hmm….